Special offer

 17. ICU experience

-If you want to verify a candidate’s experience, conduct a thorough background check or contact their professional references.
+To verify a candidate’s experience, conduct a thorough background check or contact their professional references.

 18. Caregiving